HCS Score

 Overall Result: Haram — Red Line Violations

-Muslim investors who've read our Aave analysis will find Morpho's assessment follows identical logic — because the financial activity is fundamentally identical.
+Muslim investors who have read CoinStudy's Aave analysis will find that Morpho's assessment follows identical logic because the financial activity is fundamentally identical.

 Aave is a pooled DeFi lending protocol.
-Lenders earn interest.
-Borrowers pay interest.
-AAVE is haram.
+Lenders deposit capital into shared pools.
+Borrowers pay algorithmically determined interest rates.
+Depositors earn that interest income.
+AAVE is Haram.

 Morpho is an optimized DeFi lending protocol.
-Lenders earn interest.
-Borrowers pay interest more efficiently.
-MORPHO is haram.
+Lenders deposit capital into vaults.
+Borrowers pay market-matched interest rates.
+Depositors earn that interest income more efficiently.
+MORPHO is Haram.

 The specific mechanism differs.
-The financial relationship — capital deposited for ongoing percentage returns from lending activity — is the same.
-The compliance outcome is the same.
+The fundamental financial relationship, which is capital deposited for ongoing percentage returns derived from borrower interest payments, is the same.
+The compliance outcome is the same for the same reason.

-Holding MORPHO means your investment grows when the protocol's interest-based lending activity expands.
-Governance rights over a Riba-based protocol don't become halal because the governance token is technically distinct from the lending pools.
+Holding MORPHO means your investment grows when an interest-based lending protocol grows.
+Governance rights over a Haram ecosystem do not become permissible because the governance mechanism is technically separate from the lending pools.
+The economic connection between MORPHO value and interest-based lending growth is structural and inseparable.

-Muslim investors interested in DeFi participation should focus on protocols that facilitate genuine asset exchange, productive economic activity, or utility-based service provision — not protocols whose core purpose is optimizing interest-based lending markets.
+Muslim investors interested in DeFi participation should focus their attention on protocols that facilitate genuine asset exchange, productive economic service provision, or utility-based network participation rather than protocols whose core purpose is optimizing interest-based lending markets.
+CoinStudy's halal staking guide, liquidity provision analysis, and infrastructure assessments provide a comprehensive picture of where permissible DeFi participation exists.

-Before investing in any DeFi lending protocol, ask yourself:
+Before considering any investment in Morpho or any DeFi lending protocol, ask yourself honestly.

-Does this protocol generate returns for depositors by lending their capital to borrowers who pay financing costs?
-Are the returns to liquidity providers percentage-based and ongoing — regardless of how efficiently the matching works?
-Is the protocol's core purpose optimizing lending markets — even if the optimization is technically innovative?
-Does the governance token's value grow when the protocol's lending activity increases?
-Would a qualified Islamic scholar recognize the depositor-borrower relationship in this protocol as resembling Riba?
+Does this protocol generate returns for depositors by lending their capital to borrowers who pay ongoing percentage-based fees on outstanding loan balances?
+Are the returns to vault depositors proportional to deposited capital and time elapsed, regardless of how efficiently the peer-to-peer matching algorithm executes?
+Is the protocol's core purpose facilitating lending markets, even when that purpose is expressed through technically innovative vault infrastructure?
+Does the governance token's value grow when the protocol's interest-based lending activity and total value locked increases?
+Would I recognize the vault depositor's economic position, which is supplying capital that earns ongoing percentage returns from borrower interest payments, as Riba if it were described without DeFi terminology?

-For Morpho — every one of these questions has a clear and direct answer that points toward the same compliance conclusion.
+For Morpho, the honest answers to every one of these questions point consistently to the same compliance conclusion.

 Morpho (MORPHO) is classified as Haram / Non-Compliant under the CoinStudy Halal Crypto Standard.